electron-userland/electron-webpack/readme.md

 * `node_modules/electron-webpack/webpack.renderer.config.js` Compile renderer.
 * `node_modules/electron-webpack/webpack.app.config.js` Compile both main and renderer.

+## Application Renderer Dependencies

+All renderer dependencies should be in the `devDependencies`. e.g. `vue` and `vue-router` should be in the `devDependencies`.
+Because Webpack will smartly copy only required files and as result, application size will be minimal (electron-builder cannot do such filtering, because in general it is not applicable for node modules).
+No doubt, [files](https://github.com/electron-userland/electron-builder/wiki/Options#Config-files) allows you to filter out anything you want, but it is tedious to write and maintain.

 ## DLL

 The [Dll](https://webpack.js.org/plugins/dll-plugin/) provide means to split bundles in a way that can drastically [improve build time](https://robertknight.github.io/posts/webpack-dll-plugins/) performance.